muhammadasakha/skittles/README.md

 My focus would be on larning open source tools especially QGIS as its geared with python.
 Further I'd love to use Mapbox as I really liked its visualizations.
 You can see some of my work at [here](https://www.unbiodiversitylab.org/) where I worked on biodiversity maps for UN COP 25 sumit.

 ## Portfolio
-Here are some examples of what I am learning during this course.
+Well here goes my portfolio.

+### Google Map Style: Kepler Visuals
 In this exercise, I used the [Google Maps Platform Styling Wizard](https://mapstyle.withgoogle.com/) to create my own Google Maps basemap, which I've named Kepler Inspirations.
-To create the style, I used [Kepler GL](https://kepler.gl/) and [MapBox](https://www.mapbox.com/) as my inspiration.
+To create the style, I used [Kepler GL](https://kepler.gl/) and [MapBox](https://www.mapbox.com/) visualizations as my inspiration.

 I ultimately settled on the following images from Kepler visualizations (photo by [Kepler GL Uber](https://github.com/muhammadasakha/skittles/blob/master/images/image4-3.png?raw=true) via [Kepler GL](https://kepler.gl))